Announcing the 2014-15 Concerts on Kentmere season!

 All concerts begin at 7:30 p.m. and last approximately two hours (including an intermission).
 A season subscription is $80 for Museum Members and $150 for Non-Members.
 Individual concert tickets are $20 for Members and $40 for Non-Members.
 Click here to become a Museum Member.

-April 30: Pyxis Piano Quartet
+April 30: Pyxis Piano Quartet (SOLD OUT)

 About The Pyxis Piano Quartet